sherylann-hc/connected-cloud-using-crd/README.md

 ### Consul

 You can connect to the consul UI and see the services registerd using http://<EXTERNAL-IP>

+ You will need to login in using the BOOT TOKEN from the bootstrap_token.txt file located in app_stack/app_<cloud>/consul-mesh/ to authenticate

 it should look like this: